mvousden/instruction-sets-demo/readme.md

    with comments.

- - dump_no_opt_linked: disassembly of the executable file built via `gcc Wall -in.c`, without comments.
+ - dump_no_opt_linked: disassembly of the executable file built via `gcc Wall in.c`, without comments.

- - dump_opt_linked: disassembly of the executable file built via `gcc -Wall O3 -in.c`, without comments.
+ - dump_opt_linked: disassembly of the executable file built via `gcc -Wall -O3 in.c`, without comments.

 Dumps made with `objdump -drwC`.
 Binaries built for elf64-x86-64.